 Wise enough to be Foolish is a story of a woman growing up in middle-class India, working and finding her own identity.
-And going through a series of relationships, a bad marriage and finally finding her arm candy whom she finally settles down with.
+Goes through a series of relationships, and a bad marriage and finally finds her arm candy whom she finally settles down with.

-Being from travel industry as someone who says who enjoys travel, her only travels mentioned are either official one or the last one to the US to meet a few guys – i.e. when she was on a dating break.
+Being from the travel industry as someone who says she enjoys travel, her only travels mentioned are either the official one or the last one to the US to meet a few guys – i.e. when she was on a dating break.

-The story begun well but somewhere lost it.
-Language is nice, informal and conversational that suits well for the first person narration.
-At best it can be called author’s memoirs with disguised names.
+The story began well but somewhere lost it.
+Language is nice, informal, and conversational which suits well for the first-person narration.
+At best it can be called an author’s memoirs with disguised names.
 Is it an extraordinary journey – nope.
 Is it a funny, hilarious journey – nope.
 Can it inspire others – don’t think so.

 It is one of those I, me, myself stories that now I am sure is becoming THE genre of this decade.
 Are we as a generation getting so self-centered that we fail to see anything other than our view – this is something that needs serious pondering.